AiJared/DSA_in_python/README.md

 The runtimes we have looked at here are called **Polynomial Runtimes**.
 An algorithm is considered to have a polynomial runtime if for a given value of n, its worst case value is in the form of **O(n^k)** where k just means some value such as k = 2 (for quadratic runtime) k = 3 for a cubic runtime etc.

-Algorithms with an upper bound or a runtime with a Big O value that is Polynomial, are considerd efficient algorithms and likely to used in practise.
+Algorithms with an upper bound or a runtime with a Big O value that is **Polynomial**, are considerd efficient algorithms and likely to used in practise.

 Next let's look at algorithms that are considered to be inefficient.
 These algorithms are called **Exponential Algorithms**.